 You don’t need to walk long distances, or work up a sweat, to reap the benefits of walking: simply stepping away from your situation, heading outside, and walking around the block can provide the distance you need and help you approach any issues from a new angle.

 Walking is enormously beneficial for both our physical and mental health – but combining a walk with a rewarding activity makes it even more enjoyable.
 No matter how much time we spend at home, it can be hard to find the time and incentive to do things like learn a new language, write in our journals, call an old friend, or appreciate the smaller things in life – and so getting into the habit of doing these things while walking can be the perfect solution.

-Heading out for a walk can provide the perfect opportunity to get some space, enjoy some me-time, find creativity, and reconnect with both nature and your loved ones.
+Heading out for a walk can provide the perfect opportunity to get some space, enjoy some you-time, find creativity, and reconnect with both nature and your loved ones.
 And getting home feeling like you’ve achieved something of note is just another bonus.

 Do you have any hobbies or activities you like to do while walking – or are you thinking about trying out some of our suggestions?
 We’d love to hear about your walking experiences!
 Leave us a comment below or join the conversation on the community forum.